 Jingyuan (Leo) Chen

 Hi!
 I’m a CS PhD candidate at Princeton University advised by Professor Amit Levy.
-I research about automating system problem solving with PL+ML.
-I'm generally interested in program analysis, verification, synthesis and debugging.
+I research about automating system problem solving with PL+AI.
+I'm generally interested in program analysis, verification, testing, debugging and agents for system engineering.
 I'm currently hacking on the following topics:

 Find me at leocjy105@gmail.com , or My Github!
 Here is my CV.